 Sustainable Farming Incentive: Soil health and multi-species actions

-Eligible land must be under the moorland line, including improved permanent grassland or arable land, covering arable crops, leguminous and nitrogen fixing crops, fallow land, and temporary grassland.
+Eligible land must be under the moorland line, including leguminous and nitrogen fixing crops, arable crops, TG01, FA01, or PG01 codes.

 As an example, a multi-species sward could include a mixture of grasses, legumes and herbs (here are details on the government definition of herbal leys).
 Seed must be sown and multi-species established in the first 12 months of your agreement.